WendellXY/langcodec/README.md

 - 📦 Designed for CLI tools, CI/CD pipelines, and library integration
 - 🔄 Unified internal model (`Resource`) for lossless format-agnostic processing
 - 📖 Well-documented, robust error handling and extensible codebase
+- 🚀 More formats and CLI support are planned for upcoming releases

 ---